0xmoei/Airchain-testnet/README.md

 s%:8546%:${G_PORT}546%g;
 s%:6065%:${G_PORT}065%g" $HOME/.evmosd/config/app.toml
 ```
-* Replace 17 with the first of the ports in config.toml
+* We replace 17 with the first of the ports in config.toml with this command
 ```console
 sed -i.bak -e "s%:26658%:${G_PORT}658%g;
 s%:26657%:${G_PORT}657%g;